 - ADVICE – If you are new to sewing knit fabrics then read how to sew stretch with a regular machine.

-Always check the care label on your rayon item before you start washing.
+Instead of ironing, using a steamer is a great way to remove wrinkles.
+Always check the laundry symbols and care label on your rayon item before you start washing.

 What is Rayon – In Conclusion